 The N.C.
 Coalition Against Sexual Assault presented the Golden Quill Award to Carolina Public Press on Thursday for its leadership of the “Seeking Conviction” collaborative investigative series on sexual assault prosecutions that CPP and 10 other news media partners across North Carolina published in March.

 The series deeply examined barriers to successful prosecutions for defendants charged with sexual assault in North Carolina.
-More than 30 journalists interviewed dozens of sources across the state.
+More than 30 people participated in the project, including interviewing dozens of sources across the state.
 CPP’s data analysis found that fewer than 1 in 4 defendants charged with sexual assault are ever convicted for cases opened and resolved during a 4 1/2-year span.

 The series also highlighted laws and legal precedents in North Carolina that vex prosecutors — including one unique to the state: It is entirely legal in North Carolina to continue having sex with someone after being told to stop.
 In every other state in the country, sex after consent is revoked is considered a crime.
 In another legal precedent, it is not a crime to rape someone who has caused his or her own incapacitation through drinking or drug use.